mimiframework/Mimi.jl/README.md

 **Please view the how to guide here: https://www.mimiframework.org/Mimi.jl/stable/howto/howto_6/ for a run-down of how you should update your own code.**

-In addition please do not hesitate to ask any questions in this thread.
-We are working hard to keep this transition smooth.
+In addition please do not hesitate to ask any questions on the forum, we are working hard to keep this transition smooth.

 ## Contributions and Questions